 The Role of Cyber Laws in Cybersecurity

 Cybersecurity and information protection have become the buzzwords of today’s post-pandemic world.
 Organizations, governments, financial institutions, and other entities remain under constant cyber threats.
-The means of cyberattacks that are executed by cybercriminals are getting more sophisticated with each passing day, thereby increasing the risk of any major cyber security breach.
-Therefore, it has become indispensable for organizations that they understand cyber laws and legal nuances of cybersecurity.
+The means of cyberattacks that are executed by cybercriminals are getting more sophisticated with each passing day, thereby increasing the risk of any major cybersecurity breach.
+Therefore, it has become indispensable for organizations they understand cyber laws and legal nuances of cybersecurity.

-Did you know!
+Did you know?
 According to Forbes, in the year 2019, both individuals and business organizations lost over $3.5 billion because of cybercrime.
 In this period, a staggering 467,361 cybercrime complaints were registered by the Federal Bureau of Investigation (FBI).

-In this blog, we will understand about the utility of cyber laws and discuss EC-Council University’s dedicated course on cyber laws included in its Master of Science in Cyber Security degree and a course dedicated to legal issues in cybersecurity in its Bachelor of Science in Cyber Security degree.
+In this blog, we will understand the utility of cyber laws and discuss EC-Council University’s dedicated course on cyber laws included in its Master of Science in Cyber Security degree and a course dedicated to legal issues in cybersecurity in its Bachelor of Science in Cyber Security degree.

 What are cyber laws?

-Cyber laws are the laws that provide legal protection to the internet users against a multitude of complexities and legal issues emerging every now and then.
+Cyber laws are the laws that provide legal protection to internet users against a multitude of complexities and legal issues emerging every now and then.
 The ever-expanding cyberspace has further given way to the specialized branch of law known as cyber laws, which provides cyber protection to every industry and organization.